 The practical classes are fundamentally directed towards objectives 2 and 3.

-The group work and practical cases will reinforce goals 2 and 3.
+The group work and practical cases will reinforce goals 2 and 3 and 4.

-The seminars will be organized to promote objective 3.
+The seminars will be organized to promote objective 3 and 4.

 |relevant generic skill||improved?||assessed?|